Green Card Reimbursement Specialist Jobs

 How does PERM green card sponsorship differ from H-1B sponsorship for this role?

 PERM sponsorship targets permanent residency, not a temporary work visa.
 There is no annual lottery at the EB-3 level, so your employer's filing doesn't depend on a random selection in April.
-The tradeoff is timeline: PERM labor certification, I-140 approval, and adjustment of status together typically run two to four years for most nationalities, compared to three-year H-1B status that begins sooner but requires renewal.
+The tradeoff is timeline: PERM labor certification, I-140 approval, and adjustment of status together typically run two to four years for most nationalities, compared to three-year H-1B visa status that begins sooner but requires renewal.

 What does the PERM labor certification process actually require for a Reimbursement Specialist?